pompeybug/website/src/articles/index.md

 ---
-title: Article Index
+title: Articles
-description: This is an example build page
+description: A list of all articles on the site
 layout: layouts/base.njk
-exclude: true
 date: 2000-01-01
+eleventyExcludeFromCollections: true
 ---

 <ul class="mainmenu">